 Traditional advertising costs

-You may also incur costs for advertising your services in paper or online magazines, newspapers and websites.
+You may also incur costs to advertise your services in magazines and newspapers, and on websites.

 The tax treatment of marketing expenses

-You can claim the cost of sponsorship (e.g. of a local sports team) as a business expense, but charitable donations which do not provide a direct benefit to your business in return cannot be treated as ‘expenses’ in your accounts, although they still can be offset against your Corporation Tax bill.
+You can claim sponsorship costs (e.g., for a local sports team) as a business expense.
+Still, charitable donations that do not directly benefit your business in return are not treated as expenses in your accounts.
+However, they may still reduce your Corporation Tax bill.